johnpcooper/byc/README.md

 python bin/run_alignment
 ```

-A file dialogue will come up and prompt you to select the input directory.
-Select `...Finkelstein-Matouschek\byc_data\example_byc_expts\20200221_byc\tifs\alignment_input ` for input folder and then `...Finkelstein-Matouschek\byc_data\example_byc_expts\20200221_byc\tifs\alignment_output` for output folder.

-Full paths of input and output directories will depend on where they are on your computer.
-These are just the paths to the folder within my Box Sync\Finkelstein-Matouschek backup

-Python will then ask how you want to name channels in the experiment:
+Python will then ask how you want to name channels in the experiment (should be the same for linux and windows):

 ```sh
 # Python will prompt you to name channels in the terminal.